insilichem/tangram/README.md

     chmod +x chimera-*.bin && ./chimera-*.bin

-2 - You will need [`Miniconda`](https://conda.io/miniconda.html) to handle extra dependencies not easily installable in UCSF Chimera, and also `git` if you are dealing with the development versions.

-3 - Everything else is handled by the `install.sh` script.
-Just download a copy and run it:
+2 - Download the installer from the [releases page](https://github.com/insilichem/plume/releases) (Linux only) and run it with:

-    bash install.sh
+    bash plume-*.sh

 # Usage